 There are a few Icelandic delicacies that aren’t for the faint of heart.
 Hákarl is fermented shark meat concocted by cleaning, beheading, and burying a shark in the soil for several weeks.
 It’s then uncovered and dried for several months.
-It smells terrible, and mostly a joke reserved to play on tourists.
+It smells terrible and is mostly a joke reserved to play on tourists.
 Then there’s puffin heart, eaten by some older Icelanders.
 It’s said to taste like beef jerky.
 (Of course, you could just buy a Puffin soft toy as a souvenir instead).

 No, Virginia, there is no Santa Claus.
 Not in Iceland.
 But no worries.
 Thanks to their love of folklore, Icelanders have 13 jólasveinar, or Christmas lads.
 They are little men who live in of Dimmuborgir’s lava fields and visit children while they sleep.
 All 13 have different personalities based on their names.
 For example, Sausage Swiper will come and take all the family’s sausages.
 The children place a shoe in the window each of the 13 days before Christmas.
 If the children have been good, he’ll leave candy in the shoe.
 If they’ve been bad, they get a rotten potato.